It’s been a big year for MorphL and, in case you missed anything, I thought I’d share our greatest hits in 2019 for the first blog post of 2020.

 All we control is the beginnings of things.

-We control how we start and we control our first move.
+The way we start and we control our first move.

 We can make the pitch, but fortune controls whether it’s accepted.